Non-commissioned Officer Academy of the People's Armed Police

 The Non-commissioned Officer Academy of the People's Armed Police is a higher education institution under the People's Armed Police (PAP).
-Founded in 2017 through the merger of two non-commissioned officer schools in Hangzhou and Shijiazhuang, the school is headquartered in Hangzhou as the only non-commissioned officer school within the PAP.
+Founded in 2017 through the merger of two non-commissioned officer schools in Hangzhou and Shijiazhuang, the academy is headquartered in Hangzhou as the only non-commissioned officer school within the PAP.

 History

 Hangzhou Non-commissioned Officer School

 Founded in April 1984 as the Hangzhou Command School located within the West Lake Scenic Area, the school was an affiliation of Zhejiang Provincial Corps of PAP.
 In 2004, the PAP founded the Hangzhou branch of PAP Command College, which located within the Hangzhou Command School.
 Since 2004, the school began recruiting students for undergraduate education in military command from local schools as well as within the army.
 In 2006, the Hangzhou Command School was renamed as Hangzhou Command College.
 In July 2011, the college was renamed as Hangzhou Non-commissioned Officer School, and transformed from a deputy division commander level unit to a division commander level unit, with college becoming an education institution for incumbent officers.
 In 2012, the school started building a new campus in Fuyang with its own fund.